sukantamajhi/api-config/README.md

 ## updateData

-This interface should be use for doPostApiCall function’s parameter.
+This interface should be used as the parameter for the `doPostApiCall` function.

 ```ts
 interface postData {